-Note that you will need to remove the newline after the: in the example text above.
+Warning: You will need to remove the newline after the : in the example text above which is only there for document formatting purposes.

 Now, if you run the script you will see all of the log messages from both the echo client and server applications.
 You may see that this can be very useful in debugging problems.